hiconic-os/hiconic.platform.reflex/readme/getting-started/getting-started.md

 jinni create-reflex-project demo
 ```

-This creates the following three artifacts for us:
+This creates the following three artifacts:

-* `demo-model` contains our request entities (and thus defines our API).
-As an example, _Jinni_ has created one such request called `Greet`.
+* `demo-model` contains the request entities that make up our API.
+As an example, _Jinni_ creates one such request called `Greet`.

 * `demo-rx-module` contains the implementation of our API.
-As an example, _Jinni_ has create a `GreetProcessor`, which can handle the `Greet` request. `DemoRxModuleSpace` then binds this processor to that request inside the `registerProcessors` method:
+As an example, _Jinni_ creates `GreetProcessor` to handle the `Greet` request. `DemoRxModuleSpace` then binds this processor to that request inside the `registerProcessors` method:

   ```java
   @Override